Ribbonlength of families of folded ribbon knots: Ribbonlength of pretzel, twist, and torus knots

 Step 2.
-As shown in Figure~\ref{fig:Torus-2p-connect}, we need to connect $A$ to $D$, and $B$ to $C$ in order to have a $T(2,p)$ torus knot.
+As shown in Figure~\ref{fig:Torus-2p-connect}, we need to connect $A$ to $D$, and $B$ to $C$ in order to have a $T(2,q)$ torus knot.
 In this figure, point $O$ is the multiple point of the knot diagram.
 As the twists are in a counter-clockwise direction, we observe that edge $OA$ is over $OC$.
 We first fold $A$ up at $O$ so it rests along $D$, as illustrated by the image second from left in Figure~\ref{fig:TorusMinimization}.
 When we do this, we observe the center square of ribbon containing point $O$ is replaced with a fold from angle $\nicefrac{\pi}{2}$, and thus there is no net gain or loss of ribbon.
 Second, we fold $C$ up so that it rests along $B$, as in the third image from left in Figure~\ref{fig:TorusMinimization}.
-Finally, we glue the corresponding ends together, then shrink the connections until they rest along the boundary of the center square.
-The complete folded ribbon $T(2,p)$ torus knot is shown on the right of Figure~\ref{fig:TorusMinimization}.
+Finally, we glue the corresponding ends together ($A$ to $D$, and $B$ to $C$) which creates two folds from angle $0$.
+We then shrink the connections until they rest along the boundary of the center square.
+The complete folded ribbon $T(2,q)$ torus knot is shown on the right of Figure~\ref{fig:TorusMinimization}.

 \end{const}